Labirintami/doc/docs/guides/angular_integration.md

 After that you can use the ready wrappers in other parts of application.

 - Create a `DataSample.ts` file and describe the methods you want to use while working with the richtext.
-In the example below the `updateMarkdown` and `updateHTML` methods are added for updating the the content of the RichText editor:
+In the example below the `updateMarkdown` and `updateHTML` methods are added for updating the content of the RichText editor:

 ~~~js title="DataSample.ts"
 export class RichtextDataSampleComponent  {